Sanitization π‘οΈ

 The visual emits console.warn messages explaining what was dropped - check the browser console.

-The defense-in-depth pass matched a dangerous token in the final output (often something smuggled through a CSS comment).
+The defense-in-depth pass matched a dangerous token in the final output.
 The whole <style/> body is replaced with empty.

 Check the src value: